Sheep Dog Impact Assistance helping with tornado relief efforts in Kentucky

-ROGERS, Ark. — Volunteers with Sheep Dog Impact Assistance (SDIA) based in Rogers are helping with relief efforts in Kentucky.
+ROGERS, Ark. — Volunteers with Rogers-based Sheep Dog Impact Assistance (SDIA) are helping with relief efforts in Kentucky after tornadoes tore through a town, leaving death and destruction behind.

 They shared photos on Facebook with an update saying the 48 volunteers have cleared 72 trees and more than a ton of debris.